-Many people seek a new partner as soon as possible, believing that this will be the quickest way to end their pain, or just to get back to some sense of normality.
-Rebuild your life first, process your emotions, learn lessons from your experience, and only then seek new relationships because you want one, rather than need one.
+Many people seek a new partner as soon as possible, believing that this will be the quickest way to end their grief, or just to get back to some sense of normality.
+Focus on rebuilding your life first, processing your emotions and learning lessons from your past experience.
+Only then seek new relationships because you want one, rather than need one.
 Move into a position of power, rather than reacting from a place of desperation!